Statistical learnability of smooth boundaries via pairwise binary classification with deep ReLU networks: Application to Multiclass Classification

 \subsection{Proof of Lemma~\ref{lem:approximation of partitions}}

 \begin{proof} Given any Borel probability measure $P_{X,Z_{d_{1}}}$ satisfying $1$-(MNC), let $z^{*}$ be any Bayes classifier of $P_{X,Z_{d_{1}}}$.
-Recall that the condition 1-(MNC) introduced in~\citep{kim2021fast} assumes that there is a constant $t_{0}\in(0,1]$ such that we have
+Recall that the condition 1-(MNC) due to~\citep{kim2021fast} directly implies that there is a constant $t_{0}\in(0,1]$ such that we have

 Hence, for $P_{X}$-almost all $x\in\mathcal{X}$, for every $i\in\mathcal{Z}_{d_{1}}\setminus\{z^{*}(x)\}$ we have

 Thus, we have

 This inequality implies that the cardinality of $\argmax_{i=1,\cdots,d_{1}}p(z=i|x)$ is one for $P_{X}$-almost all $x\in\mathcal{X}$.
 Therefore, for any Bayes classifiers $z_{1}^{*}$ and $z_{2}^{*}$ of $P_{X,Z_{d_{1}}}$, we have